 - You will get to use the telephone so you can contact a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will be given a jail uniform.
+- If you are expected to be released shortly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will be given a jail uniform.

 Have you ever been booked into jail?
 If you have, you should share your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that might help others make it through the procedure?